DataWraith/Dockerfiles/weechat/README.md

 `docker run -td --name weechat -e PASSWORD="hunter2" -p 9001:9001 datawraith/weechat`

-Then you can use [Glowing Bear] or another program supporting the encrypted weechat relay protocol to connect to the container using the password you specified.
+This will generate a new certificate, so it may take a little bit of time until the container boots up.
+After it has started, you can use [Glowing Bear] or another program supporting the encrypted weechat relay protocol to connect to the container using the password you specified.

-The container generates a self-signed certificate for encryption during the build process, as that was the easiest to setup, so you might want to build the Dockerfile yourself if you don't trust the provided certificate (which you shouldn't).

-Pull requests that change this are welcome, but I'm unlikely to change it myself, because (let's face it), nobody else is likely to use this.

 ## Example usage with bitlbee